Bird of Paradise Care

 Always be sure to assess your plant’s watering needs upon receiving it.
 Before giving your plant a drink, it is best to check the moisture level in the soil first to ensure it isn’t moist right beneath the surface.
 Also, consider aerating the soil of your plant before the initial watering.
 We compact the soil to avoid shifting during transit, so aerating can help the soil breathe and allow moisture to be released.

 Birds of Paradise enjoy moist (but not soggy) soil, and being allowed to dry out slightly between waterings.
 Try not to let the soil dry completely through the pot, but also avoid overwatering.
+Allow the top 2" -3" of the soil to become dry between waterings, but below that should remain moist.
 These plants do particularly well in our self watering containers.

 The splits in the leaves of the Bird of Paradise are natural, and allow light to access the lower portion of the plant.
 Keep your plant away from drafts, and apply extra humidity with a humidifier, pebble tray, or mister to keep the splitting to a minimum.